IWSLT/IWSLT.github.io/_pages/sponsors.md

 <br>
 <!--- We are very grateful to our sponsors who have facilitated the IWSLT conference and participation in shared tasks.  --->
-*If your organization would like to sponsor IWSLT, please see our [sponsorship information](/2022/sponsors).*
+*If your organization would like to sponsor or donate to IWSLT, please see our [sponsorship information](/2022/sponsors).*

 ### Diamond